CUEH Development Environment Guides

 As part of the programming module you study on the course, you will be tasked with using the Python programming language to complete lab activities.

-In this guide, you shall be taken through the journey of installing Python for the Linux (Debian-based) operating system.
+In this guide, you shall be taken through the journey of installing Python for a Linux (Debian-based) operating system.

 Downloading and Installing Python

 By default, Linux comes pre-installed with Python 3.
 However, there are some additional libraries you will want to aid in the development of your scripts and applications.
 To install these additional libraries you will need to use the command-line interface.
-To open the Terminal window, you will need to search for Terminal in the Application screen as shown in Figure 1.
+To open the Terminal window, you will need to search for Terminal in the Application screen.

 With the command-line window open, you can install the necessary libraries by using the following command: